soong-construction/dirt-rally-time-recorder/README.md

   - It should tell you to be *Waiting for data...*, otherwise check the set up or take a look at [Troubleshooting](#troubleshooting)

 ### Configuration
 If you prefer imperial units (mph), you can change the `speed_unit` in `config.yml` (default: kmh).
 Afterwards, restart *dirt-rally-time-recorder*.
-If you change this later on, you will falsify top speeds of recorded stages (unless you migrate your database)
+If you change this later on, you will falsify top speeds of recorded stages (unless you migrate your database).

 Before starting DiRT Rally [2.0] you need to enable UDP telemetry like so:
 - Navigate to the settings directory of [DiRT Rally](https://www.pcgamingwiki.com/wiki/DiRT_Rally#Configuration_file.28s.29_location) or [DiRT Rally 2.0](https://www.pcgamingwiki.com/wiki/DiRT_Rally_2.0#Configuration_file.28s.29_location) (e.g. `%USERPROFILE%\Documents\My Games\DiRT Rally 2.0\hardwaresettings\`)